NHL on NBC: NHL on Versus

 In the 2006–07 season, Versus began to carry an exclusive national "game of the week"; the games were typically scheduled on Monday nights, though aired on Tuesday nights during the National Football League season in defense of Monday Night Football.
 No other broadcaster could carry an NHL game during the window, although the league stated that it would try to arrange its schedule in future seasons so that few other games would be played during the window.

-Versus also provided postgame coverage after every game they broadcast.
+Versus also provided postgame coverage after every game it broadcast.
 The postgame show was initially known as Hockey Central, airing from their Stamford, Connecticut, studios.
-Beginning in the 2011–12 season, the program was renamed NHL Live, and began incorporating NHL on NBC personalities.
+Beginning in the 2011–12 season, the program was renamed NHL Live, and began incorporating NHL on NBC personalities in its coverage.

 2005–06 season

 NHL games officially returned to NBC under the new agreement on January 14, 2006, debuting with three regional games (New York Rangers at Detroit Red Wings, Colorado Avalanche at Philadelphia Flyers, which is also aired on NBC Sports Philadelphia also followed by the Dallas Stars at Boston Bruins) to substantial praise among hockey fans and writers, who often compare the television network's presentation to Hockey Night in Canada, which is broadcast in full on the NHL Center Ice package (although some writers even speculated that NBC's playoff broadcasts were superior to CBC's, largely because of their choice of announcers and the fact that NBC provided HD coverage of games prior to the Finals).

-Games one and two of the Stanley Cup Finals were on OLN, while the remainder of the series was on NBC.
+Games one and two of the Stanley Cup Final were on OLN, while the remainder of the series was on NBC.
 NBC's broadcast of game seven drew a 3.3 rating, a 21% drop from ABC's 4.2 for game seven in 2004.
 However, some NBC affiliates didn't air game seven live.
 Overall, NBC had an average rating of 2.3 for its five telecasts of the final, down 12% from ABC's 2004 average.